 In 2011, a new Woodville Branch Library opened in a 2,000 square foot addition to the Woodville Community Center.
 Unfortunately, many people didn’t know about the new library, particularly because it was located off the beaten path.

-However, Verna Brock, the Director, decided to create and host the Woodville Founders’ Festival, which takes place at the Woodville Libary.
+However, Verna Brock, the Director, decided to create and host the inaugural Woodville Founders’ Festival at the Woodville Libary.

 Address: 8000 Old Woodville Rd, Tallahassee, FL 32305